conjurer-rich/faster-flow-hq/pages/org-designers.md

 ---
-permalink: /transformation
+permalink: /org-designers
 title: "Unblock Your Org.
 Build Flow Into the Structure."
 layout: splash
 author_profile: false
 classes: wide
 ---

+## Fast Flow for Org Designers and Transformation Leaders

 When your org is built for yesterday, even small changes feel hard.
-Faster Flow gives you tools to uncover misalignments, guide better structural decisions, and evolve with purpose—not chaos.
+The Fast Flow Facilitator Platform gives you tools to uncover misalignments, guide better structural decisions, and evolve with purpose—not chaos.

 ## You’re trying to…